creationspirit/simple-calculator-REST-service/README.md

-## Simple Calculator for REST Service
+## Simple REST Service for a Calculator App

 Spring Boot REST service exposing calculations API for a simple calculator <br>